hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ~~~

 2\.
 Primary finding/procedure/service `code` only (pre-coordinated code including body site without laterality and separate laterality qualifier)
-* For systems that have pre-coordinated coding describing a concept including body site without laterality, and have a laterality qualifier recorded separately e.g., left, right:
+* For systems that have pre-coordinated coding describing a concept including body site without laterality, and have a laterality qualifier recorded separately e.g. left, right:
   * use the `code` element:
     * `code.coding` contains the primary concept including body site (without laterality).
-    * `code.text` is used to describe concept fully, this can include information on recorded laterality e.g., ', Right'.
+    * `code.text` is used to describe concept fully, this can include information on recorded laterality e.g. ', Right'.
   * in this case laterality is not expressed in coded form.